 - Price: Free!

-When you are looking for an affordable way to relax,walk down to one of Barcelona's sandy beaches and enjoy the natural beauty of the Meditteranean Sea.
-Catch the warm sunny rays of the Meditteranean at Barceloneta beach or grab your board and head for the swells at Masnou, just a few kilometers outside the city.
-With an average temperature of 80 degrees Farenheit, everyday is a beach day-just remember to bring your sunscreen!
+When you are looking for an affordable way to relax, walk down to one of Barcelona's sandy beaches and enjoy the natural beauty of the Mediterranean Sea.
+Catch the warm sunny rays of the Mediterranean at Barceloneta beach or grab your board and head for the swells at Masnou, just a few kilometers outside the city.
+With an average temperature of 80 degrees Fahrenheit, everyday is a beach day-just remember to bring your sunscreen!

 - Where: Next to Parc de La Barceloneta